gao-g/metaphor-in-context/README.md

 - corpora: contains raw datasets published online by researchers. can ignore.

 - data: contains formatted version of each corpus.
-Details see notes in data repo.
+Check notes in data folder for details.

-- baseline: lexical baseline for MOH-X (10-fold cross-validation), TroFi and VUA.
+- baseline: lexical baseline for MOH-X (10-fold cross-validation), TroFi, and VUA dataset.

-- context: biLSTM for classification task
+- context: biLSTM for classification task.

-- sequence: biLSTM for sequence labeling task
+- sequence: biLSTM for sequence labeling task.

 ## Embeddings
 1. GloVe